Synonyms: Shinyaku Toaru Majutsu no Index, A Certain Magic Index: New Testament

 This review ends. read more

-Related ClubsDengeki FC, Hamazura Shiage Fan Club!, ITEM Fan Club, Kamijou Touma Fanclub, Leivinia Birdway Fan Club, Light Novel Club!, Please Separate Purists and Franchise Lovers!, Shizuri "Meltdowner" Mugino Fanclub, The Anime Uber-Elitist Club, Toaru Majutsu no Index
+Related ClubsDengeki FC, Hamazura Shiage Fan Club!, ITEM Fan Club, Kamijou Touma Fanclub, Leivinia Birdway Fan Club, Light Novel Club!, Light Novels Alliance!, Manga-Anime Guardians (M.A.G), Misaka Mikoto Club, Please Separate Purists and Franchise Lovers!, Shizuri "Meltdowner" Mugino Fanclub, The Anime Uber-Elitist Club, Toaru Majutsu no Index

 External LinksMangaUpdates, Wikipedia